The Prince of Tennis

 The Prince of Tennis developed into a media franchise, including a long-running radio show, numerous video games, well over 250 soundtracks and CDs, and other merchandise.
 Since 2003, more than fifteen stage musicals adaptations have been produced.
 An anime film premiered in January 2005.
 A live-action film premiered in May 2006.
-A 3DCG film premiered in Japan in September 2021.
+A 3DCG film premiered in September 2021.

 A sequel to the manga, titled The New Prince of Tennis, began serialization in Shueisha's Jump Square in March 2009, with the story taking place several months after the end of the original manga.

-As of November 2019, The Prince of Tennis manga had over 60 million copies in circulation, making it one of the best-selling manga series.
+By November 2019, The Prince of Tennis manga had over 60 million copies in circulation, making it one of the best-selling manga series.

 Plot

 The series is primarily set in Tokyo, and centers around Ryoma Echizen, a tennis prodigy who attends Seishun Academy (青春学園, Seishun Gakuen), or Seigaku (青学) for short, a school that is known for its strong tennis club and talented players.
 Shortly after entrance, Ryoma quickly defeats numerous upperclassmen, securing himself a spot as one of the team's regulars.
 In pursuit of their ultimate goal of winning the National Middle School Tennis Championship, members of the team make new friends while learning and mastering increasingly complex techniques.
 Ryoma also begins to develop his own style of tennis and eventually realizes what the sport really means to him.